How counselling helps with depression

 Depression can make life feel smaller, flatter and harder to reach.

 It often affects not just mood but energy, confidence, motivation and the sense that anything will make a difference.
-Counselling can help because it offers somewhere to bring all of that without needing to tidy it up first or explain it in a perfect way.
-It is not a quick fix, but for many people it produces the kind of change that other approaches have not managed on their own.
+Counselling can make things easier because it offers somewhere to bring all of that without needing to tidy it up first or explain it in a perfect way.
+It is less about a quick fix and more about for quite a few people it produces the kind of change that other approaches have not managed on their own.

 When depression makes everything feel pointless, being heard can be a meaningful start.